ember-template-lint/ember-template-lint/docs/rule/require-splattributes.md

 this functionality built into the root element, which is not part of their templates.

-This rule also should not be used foo route/controller templates, because those don't support `...attributes`.
+This rule also should not be used for route/controller templates, because those don't support `...attributes`.
 Instead of unconditionally enabling this rule in your `.template-lintrc.js` file, you might want to consider using [`overrides`](../overrides.md) to only enable it for component templates (see